voxeet/voxeet-uxkit-ios/README.md

 ## Tech

-The Voxeet iOS SDK and ConferenceKit rely on these open source projects:
+The Voxeet iOS SDK and UXKit rely on these open source projects:

 * [SDWebImage](https://github.com/SDWebImage/SDWebImage), provides an async image downloader with cache support.
 * [Starscream](https://github.com/daltoniam/Starscream), a conforming WebSocket (RFC 6455) client library in Swift for iOS and OSX.